Prescription Stimulant Addiction

 Prescription Stimulant Addiction Statistics

-- Among the stimulants most abused for self-medication, Adderall has the highest usage rate at 75.8%.
+- Among the stimulants most abused for self-medication, Adderall® has the highest usage rate at 75.8%.

 It’s Not Too Late For You or Your Loved One

 With prescription stimulant use on the rise, it can feel like a hopeless uphill battle—but recovery is not only within reach, it is highly possible.
-Whether your loved one is seeking treatment for their addiction, resources are available to help you through this difficult process.

-Prescription Stimulant Addiction FAQ
+Prescription Stimulant Addiction FAQs

 Can I avoid the side effects and risk factors of prescription stimulants?